19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Meetings of committee of management

-62\.—(1) The committee shall meet as often as the business of the society may require and in any case not less frequently than once in every 3 months.
+62\.—(1) The committee of management shall meet as often as the business of the society may require and in any case not less frequently than once in every 3 months.

 (2) The quorum for a meeting of the committee of management shall be half of the number of its members.